 - ✓ Slide layouts: Every slide has a slide layout that controls how information is arranged on the slide.
 A slide layout is simply a collection of one or more placeholders, which set aside an area of the slide to hold information.
 Depending on the layout that you choose for a slide, the placeholders can hold text, graphics, clip art, sound or video files, tables, charts, graphs, diagrams, or other types of content. - ✓ Background: Every slide has a background, which provides a backdrop for the slide's content.
 The background can be a solid color; a blend of two colors; a subtle texture, such as marble or parchment; a pattern, such as diagonal lines, bricks, or tiles; or an image file.
-Each slide can have a different background, but you usually want to use the same background for every slide in your presentation to provide a consistent look.

-- ✓ Themes: Themes are combinations of design elements such as color schemes and fonts that make it easy to create attractive slides that don't look ridiculous.
-You can stray from the themes if you want, but you should do so only if you have a better eye than the design gurus that work for Microsoft. - ✓ Slide Master: The Slide Master is a special type of slide that controls the basic design and formatting options for slides in your presentation.
-The Slide Master includes the position and size of basic title and text placeholders; the background and color scheme used for the presentation; and font settings, such as typefaces, colors, and sizes.
-In addition, the Slide Master can contain graphic and text objects that you want to appear on every slide.
+Each slide can have a different background, but you usually want to use the same background for every slide in your presentation to provide a consistent look. - ✓ Themes: Themes are combinations of design elements such as color schemes and fonts that make it easy to create attractive slides that don't look ridiculous.
+You can stray from the themes if you want, but you should do so only if you have a better eye than the design gurus that work for Microsoft. - ✓ Slide Masters: Slide Masters are special slides that control the basic design and formatting options for slides in your presentation.
+Slide Masters are closely related to layouts in fact, each layout has its own Slide Master that determines the position and size of basic title and text placeholders; the background and color scheme used for the presentation; and font settings, such as typefaces, colors, and sizes.
+In addition, Slide Masters can contain graphic and text objects that you want to appear on every slide.

-You can edit the Slide Master to change the appearance of all the slides in your presentation at once.
-This helps to ensure that the slides in your presentation have a consistent appearance.
+You can edit the Slide Masters to change the appearance of all the slides in your presentation at once.
+This helps to ensure that the slides have a consistent appearance.